 Saving Lives Even After Their Deaths

-The family of these five soldiers have donated their organs saving 25 lives.
+The family of these eleven soldiers have donated their organs saving 48 lives.
 Below you can learn more about each soldier and the lives they saved.
 We hope and pray for no further Israeli casualties.

 Shoham Ben Harush z”l